eformsignen/eformsignen.github.io/help/chapter5.rst

 -  **Date accessed:** Displays the most recent date in which the document is modified or opened.

--  **Last modified date of the content:** Displays the date in which the information of a specific component is filled in.
+-  **Last modified date of the content:** Displays the date in which the information of a specific field is filled in.

 If **Last modified date of the content** is selected, the **Input Component ID** field is displayed.
-In this field, enter the ID of the component that will display the information when triggered.
+In this field, enter the ID of the field that will display the information when triggered.

 |image23|